Joan Gamper: Playing career

 Although Gamper was the driving force behind the club, initially he chose to only be a board member and club captain.
 He was still only 22 and wanted to concentrate on playing, featuring in the club's first-ever game held at Bonanova on 8 December 1899 against a team known as Team Anglès, which consisted of members of the British colony living in Barcelona, where he captained his side in a 0–1 loss.
-In the club's second game, he was the author of Barça's first ever goal, netting twice in a 3–1 win over Català FC.
-Gamper played 55 games for FC Barcelona between 1899 and 1903, scoring a whopping 126 goals, thus achieving a game ratio of 2.35 goals per game.
-Gamper scored most of his goals in official competitions, with 31 of them coming in the 1900–01 Copa Macaya alone, netting two 9-goal hauls against Franco-Española and Club Tarragona, and a further 8-goal haul in the return game with Franco, but despite his goalscoring prowess, Barça ended as runner-ups to Hispania AC.
-In the following season, however, he helped Barcelona win the club's very first trophy, the Copa Macaya in 1901–02, netting a hat-trick on the final matchday on 23 March 1902 in a 15–0 victory over Català SC.
+In the club's second game, he was the author of Barça's first ever goal, netting twice in a 3–1 win over Català.
+Gamper played 55 games for Barcelona between 1899 and 1903, scoring 126 goals, thus achieving a game ratio of 2.35 goals per game.
+Gamper scored most of his goals in official competitions, with 31 of them coming in the 1900–01 Copa Macaya alone, netting two nine-goal hauls against Franco-Española and Club Tarragona, and a further eight-goal haul in the return game with Franco, but despite his goalscoring prowess, Barça ended as runner-ups to Hispania.
+In the following season, however, he helped Barcelona win the club's first trophy, the Copa Macaya in 1901–02, netting a hat-trick on the final matchday on 23 March 1902 in a 15–0 victory over Català.
 He was the tournament's top goal scorer again with 19 goals, just two more than teammate Udo Steinberg.
 The Copa Macaya is now recognized as the first Catalan championship.

-In 1902, Gamper was a member of the Barcelona team that participated in the Copa de la Coronación (predecessor of Copa del Rey), and in the semi-finals on 13 May, Barça faced Real Madrid CF (then Madrid FC) for the very first time, and Gamper netted a goal to help his side to a 3–1 win in the first-ever El Clásico.
+In 1902, Gamper was a member of the Barcelona team that participated in the Copa de la Coronación (predecessor of Copa del Rey), and in the semi-finals on 13 May, Barça faced Real Madrid (then Madrid FC) for the first time, and Gamper netted a goal to help his side to a 3–1 win in the first-ever El Clásico.
 In the final, however, Barça lost 2–1 to Club Vizcaya.
 In 1903, he added a new title to his career, the Copa Barcelona, which was later recognized as the fourth edition of the Catalan Championship.
-On 1 February 1903, Gamper scored 9 goals to help Barça to a 13–0 win over X Sporting Club in the Copa Barcelona, thus becoming the first and only player to score three 9-goal hauls in his career at Barça.
-In fact, he is the only one to have done it in a competitive match, since Josep Escolà, who also scored 9 goals for Barça in a 11–1 trashing of Real Unión in 1935, but that was a friendly match.
+On 1 February 1903, Gamper scored nine goals to help Barça to a 13–0 win over X Sporting Club in the Copa Barcelona, thus becoming the first and only player to score three nine-goal hauls in his career at Barça.
+In fact, he is the only one to have done it in a competitive match, since Josep Escolà, who also scored nine goals for Barça in an 11–1 trashing of Real Unión in 1935, but that was a friendly match.